kevinblighe/ClinicalGradeDNAseq/README.md

 This clinical-grade analysis pipeline, <i>ClinicalGradeDNAseq</i>, is a watered-down and modified version of the work by Blighe, Beauchamp, and colleagues at Sheffield Diagnostic Genetics Service, Sheffield Children's National Health Service (NHS) Foundation Trust, Sheffield, UK, and their efforts to introduce a clinical-grade next generation sequencing (NGS) analysis pipeline fully validated against Sanger di-deoxy sequencing.

 The pipeline is built using open source programs mixed with customised scripts.
 A wrapper script manages command line parameters and then executes the master analysis script.
 Control is then returned to the wrapper, where results files are transferred to a remote server via SSH/sFTP.
 A master and concise log is kept, with date- and time-stamps.
+Results directory structure is formed based on the run number and patient ID.

 The unique feature of the analysis pipeline that increases sensitivity to Sanger sequencing is in the variant calling step, where a final aligned BAM is split into 3 'sub-BAMs' of 75%, 50%, and 25% random reads.
 Variants are then called on all 4 BAMs, after which a consensus VCF is produced.